-How serious is the shortage of HGV drivers?
+How serious is the shortage of lorry drivers?

 - Published

+Several companies have complained about a shortage of lorry drivers, which has created shortages of some products.

-But thanks to a combination of Covid, Brexit and other factors, there aren't enough drivers to meet demand.
+But a combination of Covid, Brexit and other factors, means there aren't enough drivers to meet demand.

 How serious has the problem become?

-Based on a survey of its members, the Road Haulage Association estimates there is now a shortage of more than 100,000 drivers in the UK, out of a pre-pandemic total of about 600,000.
+There is now a shortage of more than 100,000 drivers in the UK, out of a pre-pandemic total of about 600,000, a Road Haulage Association survey of its members estimates.

 That number included tens of thousands of drivers from EU member states who were living and working in the UK.